nautobot/nautobot-app-floor-plan/docs/user/app_overview.md

 ## App Capabilities

-Included is a non-exhaustive list of capabilites outside of standar MVC (model view controller) paradigm.
+Included is a non-exhaustive list of capabilites beyond a standard MVC (model view controller) paradigm.

 - Provides visualization of racks on a floor map.
 - Provides easy navigation from floor map to rack and subsequently device from Rack.